andis-spr/sshb.bat/README.md

 ## Features

-Quickly searching and selecting an SSH host from a bookmark text file, then
+Search and select an SSH host stored in a text file, then
- - Starting an SSH session in command line.
+ - Start an SSH session in Windows command line..
- - Mounting SSHFS directories in Windows Explorer using SSHFS-win.
+ - ..or mount SSHFS directories in Windows Explorer via SSHFS-win.

 ## `ssh-hosts.txt`